fnalways/terminus-docs/docs/overview/introduction/faq.md

    If you don't provide service via the public Internet, almost all of your traffic can be routed peer-to-peer through the VPN, and you won't be charged for it.
 However, we are not sure how the TailScale DERP service is billed.

-   If you need to provide service via the public Interne, we will charge you for the additional traffic generated with reference to the bills from cloud providers.
+   If you need to provide service via the public Internet, we will charge you for the additional traffic generated with reference to the bills from cloud providers.

 Meanwhile, we believe that cold backup and CDN are resource types that are relatively easy to DePinize, and we look forward to solutions based on [Otmoic Protocol](../protocol/otmoic.md).